certifysphere/main-website/docs/workshops/Reactjs-Springboot Workshop/2-reactjs-web.md

 ---
 sidebar_position: 2
-id: reactjs-ui-web
+id: create-react-initial-app
-title: reactjs-ui-web
+title: Create React App
 tags:
+  - React Setup
-  - reactjs setup
+  - Install NodeJS
-  - reactjs-ui-web
+  - PublicToilets Initial Components
 ---
-# Chapter 1: Building a Simple ReactJS UI Application
+# Chapter 1: Building a Simple ReactJS Application
 In this chapter, we will focus on building a simple ReactJS UI app with basic CRUD (Create, Read, Update, and Delete) operations.
 The app will be about **Public Toilets** listing where the user can add, update, remove public toilets, and view the list of public toilets.
 We will use an in-memory array in the UI app for CRUD operations.
 :::tip
 This workshop focuses on providing you with hands-on experience in building a complete solution for Front-End UI, Backend API, database, and cloud deployment.
 While we cover the technologies used in this workshop, we may not be able to delve into each technology in depth.
 Therefore, we recommend further studying all the technologies and frameworks by referring to their documentation.
 Refer to [Futher Learning Section](#further-learning) for resrouces.